Learning When to Advise Human Decision Makers: Results: Additional Details

 \subsection{Fairness}

-Figures \ref{fig:fpr} and \ref{fig:fnr} show, for black and white defendants, the group false-positive rates (FPR) and group false-negative rates (FNR) of the predictions made by participants in the different experimental treatments, as well as those obtained from the algorithm, as defined in {\em Materials and Methods}.
-The results are also summarized in Table \ref{tbl:overview}.
+Figures \ref{fig:fpr} and \ref{fig:fnr} show, for black and white defendants, the group false-positive rates (FPR) and group false-negative rates (FNR) of the predictions made by participants in the different experimental treatments, as well as those obtained from the algorithm.
+See also Figure 5 and a summary in Table 1 in the main text.

 We start by evaluating the levels of group FPR (Figure \ref{fig:fpr}) and group FNR (Figure \ref{fig:fnr}) in the Learned treatment.
 The results show that the FPR in the Learned treatment, for both black and white defendants, is substantially lower than the FPR in the Update, Random, and No Advice treatments, but at the cost of higher FNR.
 Specifically, the average FPR in the Learned treatment is 31.9\% and 13.2\% for black and white defendants, respectively, which is significantly lower than the FPR of 45.6\% and 29.7\%, respectively, obtained in the Update treatment ($p<10^{-5}$).
 The FNR in the Learned treatment is 49.8\% and 54.8\% for black and white defendants, respectively, which is higher than the FNR of 38.6\% and 51.3\%, respectively, in the Update treatment, but the difference is statistically significant only for black defendants ($p<10^{-5}$).
 A comparison of the Learned treatment with the risk-assessment algorithm shows that the FPR for black defendants is significantly lower in the Learned treatment (paired t-test, $p<0.01$) but is comparable to the FPR of the algorithm for white defendants ($p=0.34$), and that the FNR for black defendants is significantly higher in the Learned treatment ($p<10^{-5}$) but is comparable to the FNR of the algorithm for white defendants ($p=0.78$).